DavidCdeB/Common_Tangent/README.md

 <a name="example9"></a>
 ## Contributing

-`common_tangent` is free software released under the Gnu Public Licence version 3.
+`Common_Tangent` is free software released under the Gnu Public Licence version 3.
 All contributions to improve this code are more than welcome.

 * Have a look at GitHub's ["How to contribute"](https://guides.github.com/activities/contributing-to-open-source/#contributing).